FOSSEE/learn_django/tutorial_3_django_models/slides.md

     - Adding & Removing tables
   - Migrations makes such changes easy since;
     - No need to rebuild the database for every change
   - Avoids loss of data
   - Django handles migrations by creating a migration *.py* file

-  - **Demonstrate**
+Demonstration [01:00| 06:39]
+--------------------
 - Run python manage.py --help
   - Show the help text for *makemigrations* command
   - Show the help text for *migrate* command

-Demonstration
---------------------

 - Go to the directory containing *manage.py* file
   - Make sure that the environment is active